TheMaverickProgrammer/Swoosh/README.md

 SFML 2.5, C++14, GLSL 1.10

 ## Optional
-Includes visual studio project but not needed.
-Source code will work on other operating systems as long as it has C++14 support.
+Includes visual studio project, but it's not required.
+Source code will work on other operating systems as long as they have C++14 support.
 You will need to provide your own build scripts to run the project.
 Swoosh header files require _zero_ building.

 # Video
 Click the gif for the full video!

 [![SlideIn Segue](https://media.giphy.com/media/2jsQgGNqmHU3HB3tZN/giphy.gif)](https://streamable.com/qb023)

-See the pokemon demo using just swoosh!
+See the pokemon demo using just Swoosh!

 [![clip](https://media.giphy.com/media/1WbJank711TIIMmVr4/giphy.gif)](https://streamable.com/vyfhq)